Stokes flow around two unequal cylinders: A complex variable approach: Two-cylinder problem

 where the parameters $a,S$ related to physical quantities by

-When the cylinders are of equal radius $m=1$, and $S$ reduces to $a^2$.
-As shown in \cref{fig:conformal map}, this map takes the left cylinder to the outer boundary of the annulus with $|\zeta|=1$, and the right cylinder to the inner one with $|\zeta|=S$.
-The point at infinity is also mapped into the annulus at $\zeta=a$.
+and when determining $a$ from the quadratic equation (\ref{eqn:parameters}) we pick the solution that has a magnitude less than one.
+When the radii of the cylinders are the same we have $m=1$, with $S$ reducing to $a^2$.
+As shown in \cref{fig:conformal map}, the map (\ref{eqn:mobius}) takes the left cylinder to the outer boundary of the annulus with $|\zeta|=1$, and the right cylinder to the inner one with $|\zeta|=S$.
+The point at infinity is mapped to the finite value $\zeta=a$, marked as the thick black dot in \cref{fig:conformal map}.
+As explained by Crowdy in Ref. \cite{crowdy2020solving}, solving problems by mapping an annulus is equivalent to using bipolar coordinates, and an interested reader could convert all these solutions to bipolar coordinates if needed.